Do Go On - 361 - The Hollywood Bandit

 I don't like to lie.

-That was a sitting O.
+That was a sitting-o.

 That's less common.

-It's much less common O.
+It's much less common, oh.

-You never read about a sitting O.
+You never read about a sitting-o.

-Nah, never hear about that.
+No, never hear about that.

 That's big.